Understanding the differences between a vocal coach and a voice teacher

 - feeling comfortable in your own skin, a friendly persona, successfully communicating to the pianist, and really knowing what you are singing about, are just some of the elements of an audition that you can prepare

-- you can’t rehearse or prepare such qualities as your height, body type, vocal color, innocence, age range, resume experience, etc. etc.
+- you can’t rehearse or prepare your height, body type, vocal color, innocence, age range, resume, a police siren or fire truck passing by while you are singing

 - what you can do is be extremely prepared with material that is appropriate for the audition